Salk Institute for Biological Studies: History

 Salk and architect Louis I. Kahn approached the city of San Diego in March 1960 about a gift of land on the Torrey Pines Mesa and were granted their request after a referendum in June 1960.
 The National Foundation for Infantile Paralysis, known today as the March of Dimes, provided the initial funding.
 Construction began in 1962 and a handful of researchers moved into the first laboratory in 1963.
 Additional buildings housing more laboratories as well as the organizational administrative offices were constructed in the 1990s, designed by Anshen & Allen.

-As a memorial to Jonas Salk, a golden engraving lies on the floor at the entrance to the institute: "Hope lies in dreams, in imagination and in the courage of those who dare to make dreams into reality."
+A golden engraving at the entrance of the institute honors Jonas Salk, bearing the words: “Hope lies in dreams, in imagination and in the courage of those who dare to make dreams into reality.”

 Francis Crick held the post of J.W.
 Kieckhefer Distinguished Research Professor at the Salk Institute.
 His later research centered on theoretical neurobiology and attempts to advance the scientific study of human consciousness.
 He remained in this post at the Salk Institute until his death in 2004.